lucianpls/QB3/QB3.md

 QB3 is based on encoding individual 4x4 micro blocks.
 The pixels within the microblock are scanned in a locality preserving order.
-For version 1.0, the order is the legacy [Morton](https://en.wikipedia.org/wiki/Z-order_curve) order, while version 1.1 introduced the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), which generates a more efficient encoding.
+For version 1.0, the order is the legacy [Morton](https://en.wikipedia.org/wiki/Z-order_curve) order, while version 1.1 uses the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), which generates a more efficient encoding.
 Within each band, blocks are aranged in row-major order.
 In case of multi-band images, band to band decorrelation per pixel can be used.
 A band can be either a core band, in which case is left unmodified,